-This course is designed for the intermediate to advanced yoga student.
-The class will build on concepts introduced in EXSC 1118 Yoga such as alignment of the body, breath awareness, postures, and Christian meditation.
+must provide or purchase a yoga mat, block, and strap as well as student.
+The class will build on concepts introduced in EXSC postures, and Christian meditation.
 In addition, students will practice advanced asana (posture), challenging transitions, and arm balancing.
-Students will explore the concept of full-body prayer through a series of postures and strive to honor God with their bodies recognizing that the Holy Spirit dwells within them.
-Meditations on scripture will be incorporated in classes.
-Prerequisite: EXSC 1118 or consent of the instructor.
+Students will explore the concept of full-body